guowenbin90/AI-Azure/README.md

 - Ordinal encoding: One of the potential drawbacks to this approach is that it implicitly assumes an order across the categories.
 In the above example, Blue (which is encoded with a value of 2) seems to be more than Red (which is encoded with a value of 1), even though this is in fact not a meaningful way of comparing those values.
 - One hot encoding: One drawback of one-hot encoding is that it can potentially generate a very large number of columns.
 ## Text Data
+**Text normalization** is the process of transforming a piece of text into a canonical (official) form.
+Lemmatization is an example of normalization.
+A lemma is the dictionary form of a word and lemmatization is the process of reducing multiple inflections to that single dictionary form.
+For example, is, am, are -> be
+**Stop words** are high-frequency words that are unnecessary (or unwanted) during the analysis.
+**tokenized** the text (i.e., split each string of text into a list of smaller parts or tokens)